mrjk/easy-vagrant/README.md

 ## Quick start
-To follow this quick start guide, you must ensure you have at least VirtualBox and Vagrant installed on you computer:
+To follow this quick start guide, you must ensure you have at least Vagrant and VirtualBox (or LibVirt) installed on you computer:

 ```
 # Create your project directory from this repo